 - Remember You do not need to confirm your eligibility until you have been selected by a host organisation

-- If you are selected, the host organisation will provide you with an eligibility (UP51C) form
+- If you are selected, the host organisation the eligibility will be checked by your local social welfare office

-- If eligibility is confirmed, the Social Welfare office returns (for eligible clients only) the form to JobBridge for processing.
+- If eligibility is confirmed, the Social Welfare office will send a message to the host organisation and to the individual

 JobBridge and Momentum courses

 An individual must have completed a Momentum course in full, this includes the 6 month post-training job search period, before they can apply for a JobBridge internship.
 The 6 month job search period does not apply to participants under the age of 25 years who wish to apply for JobBridge.

 Before you start looking for an internship, think about